 Have you heard of Camden Haven?
-You’re one of the rare travellers to know this hidden gem.
+You’re one of the rare travellers to know this hidden gem in Australia.
 It took us three trips from Brisbane to Sydney to finally stop there.
 We stayed only for one day and had a lovely time.
 It wasn’t enough to experience all the things to do in Camden Haven, so we will be back one day!

 Things to do in Camden Haven

 There are many things to do in Camden Haven and I highly recommend staying for a bit longer than we did.